JustAProgrammer01234/JustAProgrammer01234/README.md

 ## Facts about me:
 - I'm a high school student.
 - I LOVE playing Doom.
 (You can clearly see that because of my pfp but idc.)
+- I use Fedora Workstation as my main OS.
 - I usually code when I feel like it.
 - My username on discord is scripto_entity_1010#3404.
 Feel free to add friend me!
 - Speaking of discord, you can join my [discord server](https://discord.gg/rZzKYBAdUp)!